As an Amazon Associate, I earn from qualifying purchases.

 LEGO® Minifigure Standing On Top Of A Calculator

 LEGO® is the greatest toy that has ever been invented.
-Having been around for 91 years, the group has perfected the product, the audience, and the process.
+Having been around for over 90 years, the group has perfected the product, the audience, and the process.
 It is now the perfect toy, built for everyone.
 LEGO® is made of a highly durable and long-lasting plastic, which also drives up the price.
 Let’s explore why the brick itself is expensive, and not solely expensive due to scarcity issues like the expensive LEGO® Lord of The Rings theme.
+Curious about what LEGO® even stands for?
+That’s a fun rabbit hole too.

 The Cost Of Production Or As We know It, Overhead Costs